RIG TOKEN (RIG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RIG TOKEN Historical Price

-According to the latest data gathered on RIG TOKEN live price page, the current price of RIG TOKEN is 0USD.
-The circulating supply of RIG TOKEN(RIG) is 100.00M RIG , giving it a market capitalization of $26.95K.
+According to the latest data gathered on RIG TOKEN live price page, the current price of RIG TOKEN is 0.00026962USD.
+The circulating supply of RIG TOKEN(RIG) is 100.00M RIG , giving it a market capitalization of $26.96K.

 - 7 Days0.00%$ --$ 0.000702$ 0.000183